Quick Facts About Tummy Tuck Procedures

 What Is a Tummy Tuck?

-Tummy tuck surgery—also referred to as abdominoplasty—is a cosmetic procedure performed to eliminate lax, excess skin and repair stretched and/or separated abdominal musculature for a tighter, more toned abdomen.
-If present, stubborn fat in and around the treatment area can also be removed via liposuction, further sculpting the abdomen while improving the contour of the entire midsection.
+Tummy tuck surgery – also referred to as abdominoplasty – is a cosmetic procedure performed to eliminate lax, excess skin and repair stretched and/or separated abdominal musculature for a tighter, more toned abdomen.

-At our Kelowna practice, board-certified plastic surgeon Brian J. Miller, MD has more than 15 years of experience performing tummy tucks for women and men seeking to improve the appearance of their abdominal region.
+At our practice, board-certified Kelowna plastic surgeon Brian J. Miller, MD has more than 15 years of experience performing tummy tucks for patients who wish to improve the appearance of their abdominal region.
 By tailoring a surgical plan based on your unique cosmetic concerns and goals, he can help you attain a flatter, more sculpted abdomen and midsection with exceptionally natural-looking results.

 For more details about abdominoplasty, we invite you to continue reading the sections provided below, or contact our office today.
 We are happy to help you book a consultation with Dr. Miller, at which time he can answer any questions you might have as they relate to your specific case.